Dhruvdxt/aimple-ai/README.md

 # Command to run the server
 NOTE: Before running the server, make sure that your localhost MySQL server is running and that a database is created with the name "aimple_ai_db".
-You can create database using MySQL Workbench application
+You can create database using MySQL Workbench application.

+>> Run
-Run: uvicorn server.main:app --reload
+uvicorn server.main:app --reload